-In women, estrogen is produced mainly in the ovaries, but it is also produced by fat cells and the adrenal gland.
-Estrogen is involved in the onset of puberty, playing a role in development of so-called secondary sex characteristics, such as breasts, and pubic and armpit hair.
-It also helps regulate the menstrual cycle.
+Estrogen is also produced by fat cells and the adrenal gland.
+At the onset of puberty, estrogen plays a role in the development of so-called female secondary sex characteristics, such as breasts, wider hips, pubic hair and armpit hair.

 Changes in estrogen levels

-Other conditions that can cause estrogen levels to drop include hypogonasim — or diminished function of the ovaries — and polycystic ovarian syndrome.
+Other conditions that can cause estrogen levels to drop include hypogonadism (or diminished function of the ovaries) and polycystic ovarian syndrome.
 Extreme exercise and anorexia can also cause a decrease in estrogen levels because women with low body fat may not be able to produce adequate amounts of estrogen.

 Medications with estrogen

 Estrogen is found in most oral birth control pills (along with the hormone progestin.)
 Estrogen helps stop ovulation during pregnancy, and birth control pills mimic this effect by regulating the levels of estrogen and thereby preventing ovulation from occurring.

 Hormone replacement therapy — a treatment to reduce symptoms of menopause — also includes estrogen (which can be given in combination with progestin).
 This therapy is sometimes used to treat postmenopausal problems such as hot flashes, night sweats, anxiety, sleeping problems and vaginal atrophy, a thinning, drying and inflammation of the vaginal walls due to a decrease in estrogen, according to the U.S. National Library of Medicine.